-Always keep an eye out for any make-up related freebies or special offers with our regularly updated Freebies and Bag a Bargain articles.
-Better still, sign up to our FREE weekly bargain alert, and we’ll deliver all the week’s very best deals and discounts straight to your inbox.
+You can sign up to our FREE weekly newsletter full of bargain and freebies every week delivered straight to your inbox.
 No spam, just a short email packed full of amazing offers.
 Trust us, you don’t want to miss out!

 There are several different kinds of foundation but the three basic types are liquid, cream and powder.
 Most foundations are either pink-based, orange-based or yellow-based – if you’re not sure which one suits you best go for yellow-based first because it suits most skin tones and combats redness.

 Liquid foundations are either oil-based (good if your skin is dry) or water-based (good if your skin is oily) and are usually pretty easy to apply with medium coverage.

 Cream foundations are available as sticks or compacts.
 They give great coverage with a seamless finish plus they’re really convenient to apply and keep in your bag.

 Powder foundations are a quick way to get a bit of coverage, so if you don’t have many blemishes this could be the best option for you.
 There are also foundations available that are cream-to-powder which dry quickly and are great if you’re looking for quick, light make-up.

 When choosing your colour, test it by using the inside of your forearm, or your jaw line as foundation should blend with the skin colour of your neck, rather than your face.